Great fashion campaigns sometimes seem to need no words. Does this mean fashion brands can just skip copywriting as a whole? That’s hardly the case.

 Can fashion brands write their narrative by themselves?
 Absolutely.
-Can a copywriter help?
+Can copywriting help?
 For sure: approaching the narrative in a more strategic way can not just make the campaign a success, but set the foundation for the following waves of communication.

 The work of a copywriter will be that of crafting the narrative, inventing the storyline and plot it for the future.
 Most of the words will be invisible to the onlooker, and yet they will shape the way the brand communicates.

-The almost total absence of copy from fashion ads is especially seen on traditional media as print and outdoor, that are meant to be watched passively.
+The almost total absence of copy from fashion ads is especially seen on traditional media like print and outdoor, which are meant to be watched passively.

 Digital, though, is different.
 As an interactive media, it needs copy and microcopy in order to engage the viewer/reader and guide her through a series of choices and actions.

-Sadly, this part is sometimes overlooked by fashion brands, that end up pairing world class images with boring, run-of-the-mill copy.
+Sadly, this part is sometimes overlooked by fashion brands, that end up pairing world-class images with a boring, run-of-the-mill copy.
 This is a shame, considering there are so many pieces of copy that could help build the brand, even in subtle ways.
 Website copy, CTAs, newsletters, social statuses: these apparently humble pieces of writing are a good part of the customer experience online.

-Writing them with intention can make the difference.
+Writing them with intention can make a difference.

 Conclusions: weaving it all together with tone of voice